There are so many fun ways to explore the streets, neighbourhoods and attractions of Toronto in a short period of time.

 Spooky tales are told on the Haunted Walk of Toronto by lantern in the Distillery District to the old hanging grounds near the St. Lawrence Market.
 It’s a spine-tingling tour not to be missed.

 Day Trips & Niagara Falls

 Day trips are a great way to discover the nearby region.

 Bus tour companies like Gray Line and Genova take you to the majestic Niagara Falls.
 You could also rent a car with Thrifty Car Rental and drive to the falls.
-Explore the falls with a Maid of the Mist tour, check out the Butterfly Conservatory or shop along the Canadian/US border.
+Explore the falls with a Hornblower Niagara Cruises, check out the Butterfly Conservatory or shop along the Canadian/US border.

 Sip your way through many of the wineries of Niagara-on-the-Lake, another popular option to make a weekend out of touring the Falls.